 Plot Summary:Hip-hop hilarity ensues when millionaire rap star C-Note (Outkast's Antwan Andre Patton) decides to apply for membership at the snooty Carolina golf and polo club where his dad once worked as a caddy.
 Club president Mr. Cummings (Jeffrey Jones) seethes with hostility but his nymphomaniac wife (Susan Ward) takes a shine to C-Note's buddy, Big Large (Faizon Love) and Cumming's portly rap loving son is thrilled, encouraging C-Note to "beat my dad."
 Romantic potential surfaces with a cute African American lawyer (Tamala Jones), hired by Cummings to find legal ways to deny C-Note membership.
 Later, Cummings employs a little person assassin named Big Willie Johnson (BAD SANTA's Tony Cox) to get rid of C-Note, "permanently."
 Devotees of cult golf comedy CADDYSHACK (1980) will feel most at ease over this bumpy course, especially when Garrett Morris--a compatriot of CADDYSHACK star Bill Murray in the original SNL-- shows up in a hilarious bit as a flashy reverend-lawyer.
 Before the big final golf match there's time for a bootylicious cook-out, a cruise in C-Note's pimped-up, no2-powered golf cart, some tough love with the moms (Jennifer Lewis); and lots of laughs via the obnoxious good humor of C-Note's crew: Dread (Finesse Mitchell); the most-sassy Lady G. (Sherri Shepherd); and the aforementioned (and very gaseous) Big Large.
 Aside from a late night strip club visit and some drug humor, this is fairly safe--if malodorous--fun for most of the family, with some good messages and even some real reverence for the game of golf.

-"I sat through a private screening of this flick and was enjoying its ridiculousness when a couple next to me started talking about a fraud perpetrated against them.
+"I sat through a private screening of this flick and was enjoying its ridiculousness when a wealthy couple next to me started talking about a fraud perpetrated against them.
 I was completely distracted and could not help overhearing how someone named George had ripped them off for over $60,000.
 They actually thought the thief was a good guy and had disappeared because he fell terribly ill.
 (Boy what suckers!!)
+But then, when the press starts reporting on the story, the couple are horrified that the story shows them to be so gullible.
+In Google searches for their name, the ripoff shows up right at the top of the search results.
+So they pay $3,000 a month to have a reputation management service attempt to hide the embarrassing results.
+Six months later the results are still on page one of Google, so they fire the service and hire a search results removal specialist.
+People who have social connections must keep their names away from embarrassing search results!
+The new company does eventually succeed and the privileged are saved by their pocketbooks from bad Google results.
 Turns out this overheard convo was way more interesting than this flick, so I feel my time was def not wasted!
 Saw the film later on tv and yep, not worth it."
 JPR